Finlay Macdonald (editor)

 Finlay Macdonald (born 1961) is a New Zealand journalist, editor, publisher and broadcaster.
 He is best known for editing the New Zealand Listener (1998–2003).
 Macdonald was appointed New Zealand Editor: Politics, Business & Arts of the online media site The Conversation in April 2020.
 He lives in Auckland with his partner, media executive Carol Hirschfeld.
-They have two children, Will and Rosa.
+They have two children.
 His father was the late journalist Iain Macdonald.

 Career

 Macdonald began his career as a junior reporter for the NZ Listener, later becoming a senior writer, before leaving to pursue a freelance career, during which time he researched and wrote television documentaries and was for two years a regular scriptwriter for TVNZ's long-running drama series Shortland Street.

 From 1996 to 1997 Macdonald was a senior writer for Metro magazine, before returning to the Listener as deputy editor under then-editor Paul Little.
 When Little left, Macdonald was appointed editor, and hired Steve Braunias from Metro as deputy editor.

 Macdonald has said that highlights of editing the Listener included driving its coverage of the 9/11 terror attacks and New Zealand's response to the subsequent "War on Terror", and launching the magazine's first website.

 Notable writers he commissioned to contribute to the Listener included C.K Stead (an obituary of New Zealand writer Janet Frame), Michael King, Alexander Cockburn and Christopher Hitchens (on the death of Princess Diana).

 Between 2004 and 2006 he was a commissioning editor for Penguin Books New Zealand.
 During this time, Macdonald encouraged former New Zealand Prime Minister David Lange to write his memoir, David Lange: My Life.
-The book's publication coincided with the death of Lange in 2006, and remains a best-seller.
+The book's publication coincided with the death of Lange in 2005, and remains a best-seller.